Emergency Light Testing

 - Once power is back on, we will check to make sure each luminaire is charging

 As well as carrying out monthly tests, it is vital that more thorough emergency lighting testing is carried out once a year.
-This annual emergency lighting inspection in London involves a duration test to check that each emergency light remains clear and bright for the correct amount of time, which is usually 3 hours.
+This annual emergency lighting inspection in London involves a duration test to check that each emergency light remains clear and bright for the correct amount of time, usually 3 hours.

 We can carry out annual emergency lighting testing in London on weekends or evenings to minimise disruption to your business.